 Having said that, there’s no doubt about the popularity of Google’s products.
 However, using the products is also creating a big privacy concern.

-It’s also known for its hardware acceleration feature that provides an improved web browsing experience.
+It’s also known for its hardware acceleration feature that improves the web browsing experience.

-Here’s a quick comparison chart for the top 5 browsers:
+Here’s a quick comparison chart for the top five browsers: